aschwenn/interview-prep/leetcode/medium.md

 # Add Two Numbers
 ### Problem
-Given two non-empty linked lists representing two non-negative integers, with each digit stored in a node in *reverse order*, compute the sum of the two numbers as a linked list in reverse order.
+Given two non-empty linked lists representing two non-negative integers, with each digit stored in a javascript in *reverse order*, compute the sum of the two numbers as a linked list in reverse order.
 ### Example
 ```
 l1 = [2, 4, 3]